Aniike-t/13thCenturyCityBuilder/README.md

 - **Year (Y)** and **Month (M)**: Keep track of the current year and month as your city progresses.
 - **People**: The number of inhabitants in your city.
 - **Coins**: Your city's currency for purchasing buildings and resources.
+- **Happiness**: Your city's happiness is major factor on the city's income boost.

 ### Buildings
 Buildings are the heart of your city.
 Click on the buttons in the sidebar to select a building, and then click on the grid to place it.
 Each building serves a specific purpose and contributes to the growth of your city.